 6. Making up stories and having them believed

-5. Knowing you'll be looked after when you're old (hopefully)
+5. Knowing you'll be looked after when you're old (hopefully)4.
+Conspiring with your wife for some alone time

 3. Having an excuse to buy treats